gridcapacitymap/gridcapacitymap-web/docs/overview.md

 Gridcapacity worker is a service that receives configuration for powerflow calculation via celery (task queue) and runs gridcapacity under the hood.

-Service requres network models to be available on file system.
-This can be acieved by mounting corresponding volume into container with the data.
+Service requires network models to be available on file system.
+This can be achieved by mounting corresponding volume into container with the data.

 ### Web Frontend